If you’re looking for a cough button for your podcasting microphone, you’re in luck: I have a great digital mute switch solution!

 I feel naked if I’m recording without a mute button on my microphone, and you might feel the same way.
 If you can’t quickly and quietly mute yourself while recording a podcast, your mic will pick up each sneeze, sniff, cough, and any other weird noise that shouldn’t be included in your show.
 You and your co-hosts’ audio recordings should only have your words.
 None of that other grossness!

 As a freelance podcast editor and host, I’m adamant about creating a great sounding podcast.
 Bodily noises are a reality of putting your mouth right in front of microphone, and if you don’t want those bad sounds being recorded in the first place, you need a mute switch.

-Sure, some USB microphones have a physical mute button built in to the device, but some mics — like Blue’s Yeti — will make a noise every time you hit the stupid button.
+Sure, some USB microphones have a physical mute button built in to the device, but some mics — like Blue’s Yeti — will make a physical clicking noise every time you hit the stupid button.
 There’s no point in being able to mute yourself if your listeners will notice that you’re hitting a clunky button.

 Digitally mute your USB mic